AP Explains: What happens in a partial government shutdown

-WASHINGTON (AP) — As President Donald Trump and Congress bicker over Trump's call for $5 billion to build a border wall with Mexico, government agencies are preparing for a partial government shutdown set to begin at midnight Friday.
+WASHINGTON (AP) — Hundreds of thousands of federal workers braced for a government shutdown at midnight Friday as President Donald Trump and Congress failed to resolve a bitter impasse over his demand for $5 billion to build a border wall with Mexico.

+As the clock ticked, a partial government closure appeared likely, with Trump and congressional Democrats refusing to give an inch.

 But hundreds of thousands of federal workers will be forced off the job, and some services will go dark.
 Even after funding is restored, the political repercussions could be enduring.